hritesh04/Accuknox/ps2/README.md

     we can have a socket ebpf program which retreives the process name and puts the name into a map.

     The value from the map can then be access by a XDP ebpf program which checks for the tcp port and name if both matches then allow the packets to go else drop the packets

+    or the lsm/socket_connect hook can have a ebpf which takes out the process name from the process and restict the usage of port accordingly